Soneso/as-soroban-examples/logging/README.md

 ## How it works

 The `context.logStr` method, provided by [as-soroban-sdk](https://github.com/Soneso/as-soroban-sdk), logs a string for debugging purposes.
-Any logs that occur during execution are outputted to stdout in soroban-cli.
+Any logs that occur during execution are outputted when you invoke the function with the stellar-cli.

 The `context.log` method lets you log a string and a list of host values.